 Finca Santa Isabel

-Flavour: Complex, juicy and sweet with notes of green grapes and chocolate, medium to full body and mild acidity with a long aftertaste.
+Sweet with notes of milky chocolate and apricot, full body and mild acidity with a long aftertaste.

 Roast level: medium roast.

-Finca Santa Isabel is very delicious for all brewing methods.
+Finca Santa Isabel is very delicious in every kind of coffee method.

 - Country: Guatemala